 - If they appear partially within the gums, where it is hard to clean, it allows bacteria to grow, resulting in gum disease and dental decay.

-– If they remain completely hidden or are unable to erupt normally and trapped within the jaw, it can cause infections or cysts which may harm other teeth roots or bone support.
+- If they remain completely hidden or are unable to erupt normally and are trapped within the jaw, it can cause infections or cysts which may harm other teeth roots or bone support.

 - If they do not have sufficient space to come out properly, they may crowd or damage the adjacent tooth.